hunterhector/EventSalience/README.md

 Note that 8 is the number of threads to be specified.

 ## Overview of Preprocessing
+It is possible to run all preprocessing on your own, but it is rather time consuming and complex, here we provide a general overview on how to do this.

 There are a couple of preprocessing tools used, most of them are assembled in the [CmuScript repository](https://github.com/hunterhector/cmu-script).
 You will find the prerequesite repositories in its README.

 We have also used [TagMe!](https://github.com/gammaliu/tagme) to tag the named entities.
 It is possible to use other taggers, but the output will vary.